liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/02-implementing-asset-renderers/02-implementing-an-entry-asset-renderer.markdown

     }

-Now your guestbook project's entities have been fully asset-enabled.
-To test the functionality that you added, add the Asset Publisher portlet to a page of your locally running Liferay Portal instance.
-Then add a few guestbooks and guestbook entries.
+Now your guestbook project's entities are fully asset-enabled.
+To test the functionality, add the Asset Publisher portlet to a page and add a few guestbooks and guestbook entries.
 Edit a few of them too.
 Then check the Asset Publisher portlet.
 By default, the Asset Publisher is configured to dynamically display assets of any kind from the current site.

 ![Figure 1: After you've implemented and registered your asset renderers for your custom entities, the Asset Publisher can display your entities.](../../../../images/custom-entities-asset-publisher.png)

-Confirm that the Asset Publisher is displaying the guestbooks and guestbook entries that you added.
+Confirm that the Asset Publisher displays the guestbooks and guestbook entries that you added.

 Great!
-In the next section, you'll update your portlets' user interfaces to use several features of Liferay's asset framework: comments, ratings, tags, categories, and related assets.
+In the next section, you'll update your portlets' user interfaces to use several features of @product@'s asset framework: comments, ratings, tags, categories, and related assets.